-So instead, we’re going to go with breakfast cake, because who doesn’t like cake for breakfast?
+A breakfast cake, because who doesn’t like cake for breakfast?
 I know I sure do, especially when it’s a blueberry almond breakfast cake!

 What’s so great about this blueberry almond cake: it’s simple and quick.
 It’s perfect for a morning brunch, a little something to leave out for overnight guests, or a not-as-sweet dessert alternative.

 Whatever you call it, it’s easy and delicious – and that’s what really matters!

 The base of this cake is a super easy blueberry cake made with buttermilk.
 It’s made in just one bowl using an electric mixer in under 5 minutes.

 Making the cake is straightforward.
 Cream together butter and sugar.
 Add in an egg, vanilla extract, and some almond extract for a little extra almond flavor.
 Add in flour and buttermilk, alternating between the two.